+Continuing Education Unit Options

+OPTION MAXIMUM CEUs CEU VALUE UE VERIFICATION

+College course work

+Courses should reflect the Individual n/a Sem.
+Qtr.
+CEU Official transcripts or Original grade slips Must b

+Development Plan 6 9.0 18 certific

+5 7.5 15 Note: all original grade may al

+4 6.0 12 cards and transcripts as the

+3 4.5 9 may, upon request, be classro

+2 3.0 6 returned to employee. area of

+1 1.5 3 Must be a grade in pass,

+Course education directly individual assignments

+Professional Conference

-Continuing Education Unit Options OPTION MAXIMUM CEUs CF EU VAL UE VERIFICATION CRITERIA College course work Courses should reflect the Individual Development Plan n/a Sem.
-6 5 4 3 2 1 Qtr.
-9.0 7.5 6.0 4.5 3.0 1.5 CEU 18 15 12 9 6 3 Official transcripts or Original grade slips Note: all original grade cards and transcripts may, upon request, be returned to employee.
-Must be taken through an accredited 4-year college for certification.
-For licensure, may also be from a 2-yr. accredited college as long as the work is related to classroom teaching and/or area of licensure Must be taken for credit with a grade of "C" or better, a "P" in pass/fail course.
-Course work must be in education or in a content area directly related to the individual's teaching assignment or working with students.
-Professional Conference Workshops Clinics Institute Academy or Seminar These choices reflect the Individual Professional Development Plan.
-Approval of these offerings shall be contingent upon hours at task. ops (exclu oreaks an Original Certificate of Completion with objectives, agenda, and brochure (circle sessions attended), signature of the presenter or facilitator, or 200-300 word reflective review of the activity.
-Must include only time spent in those portions of the conference/ program that contribute to the participant's knowledge, competence, performance, or effectiveness in education.
+Workshops Clinics Institute Academy or Seminar These choices reflect the Individual Professional Development Plan.
+Approval of these offerings shall be contingent upon hours at task. ops (exclu breaks an Original Certificate of Completion with objectives, agenda, and brochure (circle sessions attended), signature of the presenter or facilitator, or 200-300 word reflective review of the activity.
+Must is spent of the prograte to the knowl perfore effective ducare